A short history of Limavady

 Unfortunately the runway was very close to beautiful mount Benevenagh, which caused many planes to crash and many young men lost their lives when their plane missed the runway and crashed into the surrounding slopes.

-in a field just outside the town, lost some gas tanks and took off
+down in a field just outside the town, lost some gas tanks

 However, the short landing in Limavady proved to be crucial in establishing a new record: The very first non-stop balloon flight across the Atlantic Ocean.
 Not many people know this, but Mr. Branson also holds the record for the most round-about gas delivery to the Roe Valley ever.